Product Release

 Synthetic personas are useful only insofar as their predictions track the real world.
 Polymarket — a real-money prediction market — is one of the cleanest external sources we've found for grading them.

-The new Polymarket integration imports markets into Ditto as calibration targets.
+The new Polymarket integration imports markets into FishDog as calibration targets.
 Pose a market's question to a recruited panel, collect their predictions, and compare the panel's distribution to Polymarket's live pricing.
-The result is a falsifiable test of how well a Ditto panel predicts real-world outcomes for a given category of question.
+The result is a falsifiable test of how well a FishDog panel predicts real-world outcomes for a given category of question.

 What's new